-According to a 2018 industry report by Social Media Examiner, 87% of all marketers indicated that their social media efforts generated more exposure for their businesses and 78% reported increased traffic to sites.
-Perhaps most importantly, more than half of marketers who’ve been using social media for more than 2 years reported it helped them improve sales.
+According to a 2022 industry report by Social Media Examiner, 85% of all marketers indicated that their social media efforts generated more business exposure, and 75% reported increased site traffic.
+Perhaps most importantly, more than half of marketers using social media for over two years said it helped them improve sales.

 Your audit should include the following:

 - A list of all owned platforms with handles and login information

 - A list of your most engaged followers

 - Content performance recorded by asking the following questions: